-Cabinetmaking is an art and a science.
-This program covers the decision-making process, design and layout, and print reading for producing fine cabinetry, furniture, and architectural woodwork, including doors, trim, walls, floor, and ceiling treatments.
-Courses focus on the methods, materials, machinery, joinery and precise assembly used to create fine flawless products.
+In the Cabinetmaking program, students learn the craft and science of building cabinets.
+This program includes print reading, design and layout, and finishing.
+Students specialize in producing fine cabinetry and furniture, as well as architectural woodwork that may include ceiling treatments, doors, trim, walls, and floors.
+Projects in the shop focus on the methods, materials, machinery, joinery and precise assembly used to create fine flawless products.

 Applicants must complete a SouthernTech Application for Admission.
 Additional information and applications are available at SouthernTech campus and online at www.sotech.edu.
 Enrollment for this career program is open to evening adults.

 Additional costs may include books, supplies, and miscellaneous fees.